How to Grow Winter Veges

 Raised gardens are best.
 Your winter vegetable patch will need adequate drainage to cope with the winter rainfall.
 Avoid water logged areas, as this can rot the plant’s roots.
 Make sure your plot is exposed to as much light as possible.
 Areas that are mostly shaded on winter days will generally produce poorly.

 If you already have an established vegetable garden, then autumn is a good time to strip out all summer plants that have finished producing.
 Dig through Garden X Compost or vegetable mix to enrich the soil and improve drainage.
-Add Palmers Blood and Bone and/or Palmers Sheep Pellets at this stage also.
+Add Sheep Pellets or Poultry Compost at this stage also.
 If you are planning to leave your vege garden over winter, plant a beneficial ‘green crop’ of lupin, mustard or peas.
 These can be dug into the soil which adds nitrogen, and conditions the soil in early spring before flowering for your next summer crops.

 Winter is a good time to use a warm, sheltered patio area to grow vegetables and winter herbs in pots, troughs and hangers.
 Easy to access with the ability to move containers if necessary, the patio can be the perfect place to grow veges like winter lettuce, spinach, silverbeet, celery, parsley and kale that grow well in pots.

 Palmers range of premium vegetable seedlings changes with the seasons, replacing warm weather varieties with new selections, better suited for cooler, shorter days.
 Improved varieties are bred for high yields, better performance and low maintenance.
 Selections are made from the best varieties to plant for the coming seasons and new varieties are offered at their optimum planting times.
 Growing information is printed on the back of each label to help gardeners maximise their success.